-This expansion aside, the immediate priority for Murphy moving forwards is to consolidate Irvine’s Group’s market position across the territories it serves.
+This expansion aside, the immediate priority for Murphy moving forwards is to consolidate the market position of Irvine’s Group across the territories it serves.

 “Having recently moved into Tanzania it is important we bed down in this market and strengthen our presence,” he says.
 “We are still a family-owned and family-run business, and I think it’s one of our strengths as it gives us the agility to act quickly on new opportunities when they arise.